-The Presidio Officers’ Club is undergoing a comprehensive historic rehabilitation that will return the beloved icon to its former grandeur.
+The Officers’ Club is undergoing a comprehensive historic rehabilitation that will return the beloved landmark to its former role as the social center of the Presidio.

 Its original adobe (circa 1810) is being repaired and stabilized, an effort that has earned the Presidio Trust a 2011 Preservation Design Award from the California Preservation Foundation for its Non-Destructive Evaluation Report.
 The award, in the Cultural Resources Studies and Reports category, recognizes the Trust’s ground-breaking use of technology in preservation.